ClimateImpactLab/impactlab-tools/docs/configuration.rst

 The configuration options for individual jobs are usually specified on the command-line, and accessed through the :code:`files.get_allargv_config()` function.
-The :code:`files.get_allargv_config()` function builds a single configuration dictionary from arguments according to the following rules:
+The :code:`files.get_allargv_config()` function returns a :py:class:`impactlab_tools.utils.configdict.ConfigDict` object using arguments from the following rules:

  - :code:`FILE.yml`: a full configuration YaML file, merged into the result dictionary
  - :code:`--config=FILE.yml`: a full configuration YaML file, as above